Tax credits and deductions: how to reduce income tax to the minimum?

 Long-term care insurance

-From 2024, a new common limit of CZK 48,000 per year applies for tax-supported retirement savings products, which include:
+Starting in 2024, a new combined annual limit of CZK 48,000 applies to tax-advantaged retirement savings products, which include:

-• Life insurance - if it contains a savings component, such as investment, endowment or pension insurance.
+• Life insurance – if it includes a savings component, such as investment, endowment, or pension insurance.

-• Long-term care insurance - for illness or loss of independence.
+• Long-term care insurance – in the event of illness or loss of self-sufficiency.

-• Long-term investment product (LTIP) - for example, investments in stocks, bonds, mutual funds or conservative savings in deposit accounts.
+• Long-term investment product (DIP) – for example, investments in stocks, bonds, mutual funds, or conservative savings in deposit accounts.

-• Pension savings - includes superannuation and supplementary pension savings.
+• Pension savings – includes supplementary pension insurance and supplementary pension savings.

 Example:

-Mr Novák pays CZK 1,710 per month for his pension in 2024 and an additional CZK 1,500 per month for a long-term investment product (LTIP) from September.
+Mr. Novák pays CZK 2,000 per month into a supplementary pension plan and an additional CZK 1,500 per month into a long-term investment product (DIP).

-If Mr Novák wanted to take the full deduction of CZK 48,000, he would have to increase his contributions significantly.
+If Mr. Novák wanted to take full advantage of the 48,000 CZK deduction, he would have to increase his contributions by 2,200 CZK per month.

-In addition to tax-free deductions, as a self-employed person you can also reduce your tax base by using deductible items if you keep tax records or accounts.
+In addition to non-taxable deductions, as a self-employed individual, you can also reduce your tax base using deductible items if you maintain tax records or accounting.

 What can be deducted?